 - 2.1 The law allows Councils to charge for the licensing of Houses in Multiple Occupation and the cost of the enforcement action it takes in relation to private sector housing. - 2.2 Although the Council values the very important role that the private rented sector plays in meeting the high demand for housing in Northampton, it also recognises the need to take robust action against those landlords whose selfish, anti-social and unlawful behaviour is putting tenants' health and wellbeing at risk, spoiling local neighbourhoods and placing an additional financial burden on public services. - 2.3 In order to support and complement Northampton's Private Sector Housing Enforcement Policy, this Fees & Charges Policy is designed to encourage good and responsible behaviour and ensure that, where possible, the cost of enforcement is borne by the offender, rather than by the taxpayer and responsible landlords. - 2.4 To this end, the Council will offer a reduction in the HMO licence fee where a completed application (for a new licence or the renewal of a licence) is made on time.
-It will also shorten the term of an HMO licence where the licence application is submitted very late and/or the Council has reason to believe that its Officers will need to spend a lot of time monitoring and enforcing standards in that HMO. - 2.5 As it has been a number of years since the Council last reviewed its fees and charges for Private Sector Housing, this Policy reflects the current cost of enforcement actions and processes, and it sets out an approach that is designed to ensure transparency, consistency and fairness in how fees and charges are applied. - 2.6 The Fees & Charges Policy should be read in conjunction with other policies and strategies including, for example, the Private Sector Housing Enforcement Policy, the HHSRS Procedure and the Empty Property Strategy.
+It will also shorten the term of an HMO licence where the licence application is submitted very late and/or the Council has reason to believe that its Officers will need to spend a lot of time monitoring and enforcing standards in that HMO. - 2.5 This Policy reflects the current cost of enforcement actions and processes, and it sets out an approach that is designed to ensure transparency, consistency and fairness in how fees and charges are applied. - 2.6 The Fees & Charges Policy should be read in conjunction with other policies and strategies including, for example, the Private Sector Housing Enforcement Policy, the HHSRS Procedure and the Private Sector Housing Civil Penalties Policy.